PennLINC/qsirecon/docs/builtin_pipelines.rst

 ===================================

 Identical to :ref:`mrtrix_multishell_msmt_ACT-hsvs` except FSL's FAST is used for tissue segmentation.
-This workflow is not recommended.
+This pipeline is not recommended.
-This workflow produces :ref:`mrtrix_dwi_outputs`.
+This pipeline produces :ref:`mrtrix_dwi_outputs`.

 .. _mrtrix_multishell_msmt_noACT: